1nquisit0r/ubuntu-phone/README.md

 ```
 ### Configure OpenTEE

-For reasons unknown to me, you will have to use vim in order to creat/edit the following file:
+For reasons unknown to me, `nano` won't do and you will have to use `vim` in order to creat/edit the following file:
 ```
 sudo apt-get install vim
 sudo vim /etc/opentee.conf